Short-Term, Expert Trauma Treatment

 Yes!
 Due to licensing laws, you must be physically located in the State of Idaho at the time of your appointments to participate.

-The initial 60-minute evaluation is $375.
 Follow-up appointments (50-minutes each) are $225.

 If needed, medication management appointments are an additional fee.